This page provides information on types of employment and other workplace arrangements.

-Minimum rates of pay for casual employees include a loading (of at least 20%) to compensate for the paid leave entitlements they do not receive.
-Some WA awards require a higher casual loading to be paid and provide penalty rates for casuals working at particular times.
+Minimum rates of pay for award free casual employees include a casual loading of 20%.
+Casual loading rates in WA awards vary, and many WA awards require employers to pay penalty rates (higher pay rates) for casuals working at particular times.

 Many WA awards specify a minimum number of hours in a shift a casual employee can work, as well as restrict how long an employee can be employed as a casual.
 Such restrictions do not apply to award free casuals.
 Please check any specific requirements in your award about casuals in the WA award summaries.